kgkaudi/Scrabble/README.md

 The next bit contains the submit logic, which contains also the check of how many letters are dropped, and whether the submit is allowed or not.
 And finaly, we have a function for messages, which can get a message, a message colour and for how long will it last.

-File script.js contains the PHP login in the code.
+File index.php contains the PHP login in the code.
 First we get all the necessary details from the letters.json.
 There is a function to draw random tiles and another function that draws letters from the remaining ones.
 The next function is responsible for the scoring system.